The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum

 \subsection{AA critical point}

 At the critical potential strength $\lambda_c = 2t$, the AA model exhibits a fractal spectrum with spatially inhomogeneous wave functions.
 These features combine to produce an LDOS at the impurity site whose energy variation is encoded in the NRG Wilson-chain coefficients as described in Appendix \ref{app:AAA-NRG}.
-As the Wilson-chain coefficients vary strongly from iteration to iteration we retain up to $N_s = 4^7$ many-body eigenstates for convergence that is demonstrated by $T\chi_\imp$ and $S_\imp$ varying only slightly on reducing $\Lambda$ from $5$ to $3$.
-We have used the $\Lambda=3$ computing results for a single sample of the potential and strong-coupling results over samples, but have employed $\Lambda=5$ and even $\Lambda=8$ when calculating averages over large numbers of samples and couplings.
+As the Wilson-chain coefficients vary strongly from iteration to iteration we retain up to $N_s = 4^7 = 16\ 484$ many-body eigenstates for convergence that is demonstrated by $T\chi_\imp$ and $S_\imp$ varying only slightly on reducing $\Lambda$ from $5$ to $3$.
+All plots of $S_\imp$ vs $T$ present $\Lambda = 3$, $N_s = 4^7$ data, but to reduce computational time we have used $\Lambda = 8$, $N_s = 5000$ when constructing distributions of Kondo temperatures over large numbers of samples.